Selenium benefits and dosage

 For those following a vegan diet, there are other plant-based sources of selenium but higher quantities will need to be eaten to reach the daily required amount:

 Green or brown lentils

-There is still a lot of ongoing research into the effects of selenium, and the full extent of its benefits.
+There is still a lot of ongoing research into the effects of selenium and the full extent of selenium supplement benefits.
 However, we do know that it contributes to: